In November 1997, a British nanny was convicted of involuntary manslaughter of an eight-month-old American baby boy who had been in her care.

 What happened in the Louise Woodward trial?

-What ensued was a courtroom battle in which the prosecution claimed she had shaken him in a "frustrated, unhappy and resentful rage”, while the defence argued the injuries were weeks or months old.
+What ensued was a courtroom battle in which the prosecution claimed Woodward had shaken the baby in a "frustrated, unhappy and resentful rage”, while the defence argued the injuries were weeks or months old.

 The case brought the term shaken-baby syndrome to the public’s attention and media outlets from both sides of the Atlantic reported on every twist and turn of the case.